yw101004244/yw101004244.github.io/_pages/about.md

 Hi there, welcome!
 I'm currently a third-year Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
 It's a great fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
 I previously earned my B.E. degree in Software Engineering from Huazhong University of Science and Technology in June 2022.

 I am interested in trustworthy AI, particularly focusing on robustness and fairness:
 - **Robustness**.
-Developing powerful and solid attack and defense algorithms for AI.
+Developing theoretical analysis of attack & defense methods in AI.
 - **Fairness**.
 Formulating intuitive and rigorous solutions to reduce AI discrimination.
+Now I'm also interested in theoretical analysis of large language models.

 <!--# Education
 ---